pupil-labs/pupil-docs/src/invisible/explainers/enrichments/reference-image-mapper.md

 </div>

 ## Scanning best practices
+Try to follow these best practices when recording a scanning video:
 - Make the recording while holding the Pupil Invisible glasses in your hand rather than wearing it on your head.
-- Record the object of interest from all possible angles and from all distances a subject may look.
+- Record the object of interest from all possible angles and from all distances a subject may view them.
 More diversity is better.
-Collecting sufficiently diverse viewpoints or a large object, like a building, may take longer than capturing a small object like a magazine.
+Collecting sufficiently diverse viewpoints for a large object, like a building, may require you to move accordingly large distances.
 - Move the glasses slowly while recording to avoid motion blur.
 - Make sure to have good contrast and that your scene lighting during scanning is similar to that during mapping.

 What works and what doesn’t?
-- These examples are **feature rich**.
-Reference Image Mapper needs enough salient visual content to produce a successful mapping.
+- The scene must be **feature rich** like in the examples above.
+There has to be enough salient visual content to produce a successful mapping.
-- The scenes have relatively **static** features in the environment.
-If there is a lot of movement or the objects change in appearance, the mapping *can* fail.
+- The scene needs to have relatively **static** features in the environment.
+If there is a lot of movement or the objects change in appearance or shape, the mapping *can* fail.

 ::: tip
 **Ready to go?**
 Why not try replicating the above examples?
 Or even try it with your own use-cases!
 If you haven’t already, we recommend you check out the [Cloud Getting Started Guide](/invisible/getting-started/analyse-recordings-in-pupil-cloud/#analyse-recordings-in-pupil-cloud), which covers the basics of working with enrichments.
 :::

-## Validate gaze mapping
+## Validate the gaze mapping

 <div class="pb-4" style="display:flex;justify-content:center;">
   <v-img